 There was a question whether contributors keep the copyright.
 Yes, they keep copyright on their own contribution, but also allow iSLA to use the contribution freely under its own copyright.

-Another question related to the deadline for contributions: Chairman needs to be informed about the contribution title (XX days before the meeting) and the contribution should be available for everyone (YY days before the meeting).
+Another question related to the deadline for contributions: Chairman must to be informed about the contribution title (5 days before the meeting) and the contribution should be available for everyone (2 days before the meeting).
+This rule of proceeding is approved

-OL meeting should be counted into the meeting #.
-OL meeting should be consider to have same right such as approving something.
-Ad-hoc cannot but plenary meeting should have.
+Online meeting should be counted into the meeting number Online meetings should be considered to have same right such as approving something.
+Ad-hoc meeting (Task groups and Working Groups) cannot approve but plenary meeting, even online,have the rights to approve.
+This rule of proceeding is approved.

 Word document (0031) template approved.
 The word document is also suggested to use in OL meeting.